 For individual selling property on behalf of another seller, the following are the key documents to ask first:

 - Power of attorney – This document confers an individual the right to sell a land on behalf on the main sellers who could be a client.
 You don’t just enter into a transaction with someone that verbally claims he is acting or representing another owner, you might end up losing your money.

 - Receipt – This is an evidence that payment was made by the seller to the whom he may have bought the property from.

 - Certificate of Occupancy – This document is issued by the Lagos state government.
 It gives the seller the right to the land.

 - Deed of Assignment: This is a vital document that binds two people in relation to land transactions.
 It is prepared by a solicitor and contains the history of ownership transfer of the land.

-For a real estate developer selling an acquired hectares to several buyers, here are key documents to ask for:
+For a real estate developer selling an acquired hectare to several buyers, here are key documents to ask for:

 - Global C of O – This is different from a C of O. It covers an expanse of land.